 - Find the total that are greater than, or less than, a specific amount.

-Example: A histogram showing the how late trains were in a month is shown.
+Example: A histogram showing how late trains were in a month.
 Find the…

 - Total number of trains